Minnowo/4Nyan/README.md

 After making the server in pgadmin, create a new database called **4Nyan-DB** (same as server name).
 Since i'm using windows, I had to set the encoding to WIN1252.

 After that the database is pretty much setup unless I forgot something.

+(I need to make the setup scripts handle making the server and stuff because PGAdmin is really really terrible and I hate using it)